 Monopoly can sometimes get a bad rap.
 A lot of people complain about playing the game because “it takes way too long”.
 And the thing is, Monopoly games can last a very long time – if you don’t follow the rules properly.

-Which is a common problem.
 However, if you actually play Monopoly by the rules that you’re supposed to, most games aren’t super-long.

 Sure it’s not normally a game that’s over in 10 minutes, but do you want a board game to end that quickly?

 Let’s take a look at how long a game of Monopoly should actually take.

 How long does a game of Monopoly last?

 - The average Monopoly game time is 45 minutes.

 - Some games last longer because people use house rules that slow the game down.

 - Games with 2-3 players tend to be the fastest.

 - A popular house rule is to end the game as soon as one player goes bankrupt, and then count up assets to decide the winner.